How To Detect Fleas In Your House

 Signs Your Pet Has Fleas

 As much as we wish they could, our pets can’t talk.
 Therefore, they can’t tell us when something is wrong.
 Being covered in fleas is not comfortable and is often irritating.
-Flea bites are red and bothersome and usually found behind the neck, ears, and belly.
-If your pet is experiencing discomfort, look for these other telltale signs your pet has fleas.
+Flea bites are red and bothersome and are usually found behind the neck, ears, and belly.
+If your pet is experiencing discomfort, look for these other telltale signs that it has fleas.

 Excessive Scratching

-Itching, scratching, and biting of the skin are often the first signs your pet has fleas.
-If your pet is experiencing any of these symptoms, check their fur, especially around their head, neck, and hindquarters.
+Itching, scratching, and biting the skin are often the first signs that your pet has fleas.
+If your pet is experiencing any of these symptoms, check its fur, especially around its head, neck, and hindquarters.

 Pale Gums

-Pale or white gums are a sign of many things, including shock, blood clotting disorders, and anemia.
+Pale or white gums can indicate many conditions, including shock, blood clotting disorders, and anemia.
 If your dog's or cat's gums are not the usual pink, they should be; check their fur for other signs of a flea infestation.

 Loss of Fur